Luksic Scholarship at the Blavatnik School of Government, University of Oxford

 Applicant Characteristics and Eligibility: Upper second-class honors (2:1) degree or equivalent in any discipline.
 There is no formal requirement for previous professional work experience, but students starting the MPA normally have one year of professional experience and many have two or more years of experience.
 For eligibility requirements, please refer to LSE’s MPA program page.

-Application Period for the MPA Program: Individuals who wish to apply to the MPA program at LSE, may apply to the program from October 2023 onwards.
 Applications for this program are considered on a rolling basis, meaning the program will close once it becomes full.

 LSE exclusively manages the application, selection, and allocation of funding processes without any input or participation from the Luksic Scholars Foundation.